People have often asked, “Why is knowing the real author of the plays and sonnets of William Shakespeare important?”

 To me, there are three reasons why knowing the real author is important.

 Second, do most teachers and educators reward plagiarism?
-No. In fact, if a university student is found to have plagiarized a work, he or she may be asked to leave the school.
+No. In fact, if a university student is found to have plagiarized an essay, he or she may be asked to leave the school.
 So, just imagine if it is true that Shakespeare has unfairly been given credit for the entire catalog of Edward de Vere!
 What does that say to educators?
-It was okay because it happened over 400 years ago?
-Or that the deed has been found out and the reason educators have kept it quiet is because the de Vere family wanted it that way.
+It was “okay” because it happened over 400 years ago?
+No.

 Have you been experiencing the feeling of hopelessness and despair, as well as the giddy feeling of being at the top of your game?
 So did the “real” author of plays like Macbeth, King Lear and Twelfth Night.
 You are not alone!

-This link offers signs of bipolar disorder and even if you do not read or agree with Hang Shakespeare you might want to check it out.
+This link offers signs of bipolar disorder and even if you do not read or agree with Hang Shakespeare or Shakey’s Madness you might want to check it out.

 Robert Boog is a real estate broker and amateur songwriter who lives with his wife in Valencia, Ca. Who was a better writer, Marlowe or Shakespeare?